dexiang/url-shortener/README.md

 - Redis

 # Enhancement
+- Algorithm
+  - Solution 1: md5
+    - may have collision
+    - Extract first 6 characters
+  - Solution 2: random + Base62
+    - To prevent collisions, it is needs to constantly ensure that unique
+    - Keep length to 6 characters
-- Phase 1
+    - prevent collision
-  - counter + Base62
+  - Solution 3: counter + Base62
-- Phase 2
+    - Predictable
+    - In a decentralized architecture is a challenge
-  - Zookeeper
+  - Solution 4: Zookeeper